lucspt/create-python-starter/README.md

   --template [python|fastapi]
 ```

-# Folder location inference
+## Folder location inference

 **Note**: the location of the project will be inferred by the `name` argument.
-So if your choose a project name of
+So if you choose a project name of
 `my-project`, the project will be created in a new directory named `my-project` in the same folder you ran the command in.
 If, for example, you specified a name of `.`, the tool will infer that the name of the project is the name of the current directory.
 You can not make a new project in a non-empty directory.